SAP Privacy Statement

 This privacy statement applies to the collection and processing of personal data:

-- during the central operation of this website and other globally operated SAP business activity by
+- during the central operation of this website and other globally operated SAP business activities by

 - SAP SE, Dietmar-Hopp-Allee 16 Walldorf 69190, Germany if you are in a member state of the EU or the EWR or in any of the countries of Andorra, Faroe Islands, Guernsey, Isle of Man, Jersey, Switzerland, or the United Kingdom or by